Yusheng-Xu/VGS-SVGS-Segmentation/README.md

 }

 @article{xu2018voxel,
-  title={A Voxel-and Graph-Based Strategy for Segmenting Man-Made Infrastructures Using Perceptual Grouping Laws: Comparison and Evaluation}, author={Xu, Yusheng and Hoegner, Ludwig and Tuttas, Sebastian and Stilla, Uwe}, journal={Photogrammetric Engineering \& Remote Sensing}, volume={84},
+  title={A voxel- and graph-based strategy for segmenting man-made infrastructures using perceptual grouping laws: comparison and evaluation}, author={Xu, Yusheng and Hoegner, Ludwig and Tuttas, Sebastian and Stilla, Uwe}, journal={Photogrammetric Engineering \& Remote Sensing}, volume={84},